Probability distribution function of crossover frequency of operational amplifiers: Applicability of the low frequency approximation

 \section{Applicability of the low frequency approximation}

 In more that 51\% of its applications, operational amplifiers are used in closed loop circuit with significant amplification much bigger than one.
 In this case the frequency domain is significantly reduced by the amplification.
-Only in this well-known approximations are derived the well-known formulas for frequency dependent amplification of inverting and non-inverting amplifiers given in the specification of ADA4817 \cite[Eqs.~(4 ,7), Fig.~54]{ADA4817}.
-In order to clarify the terminology, we have to point out that the low-frequency approximation is parameterized by time constant $\tau_0$ or the corresponding frequency $f_0\equiv1/2\pi\tau_0.$ The cited above figure Ref.~\cite[Fig.~54]{ADA4817}: Open-Loop Gain vs. Frequency gives only the schematic representation how the low frequency approximation has to be used just as extrapolation from the low frequency domain.
-Only within the framework of this extrapolation we can call $f_0$ as approximately -3db bandwidth frequency of crossover frequency.
+Only in this well-known approximations are derived the well-known formulas for frequency dependent amplification of inverting and non-inverting amplifiers given in the specification of ADA4817 \cite[]{ADA4817}.
+In order to clarify the terminology, we have to point out that the low-frequency approximation is parameterized by time constant $\tau_{_0}$ or the corresponding frequency $f_0\equiv1/2\pi\tau_{_0}.$ Confer the relation Open-Loop Gain versus Frequency graphically represented in Ref.~\cite[]{ADA4817}.
+Only within the framework of this extrapolation we can call $f_0$ as approximately -3dB bandwidth frequency of crossover frequency.
 We follow the language of Ref.~\cite{ADA4817} but strictly speaking in the present paper we present a method for determination of the frequency parameter $f_0$ and its Probability Distribution Function (PDF) for a series of hundred samples.
 PDF is actually the integrated histogram which is often more informative for descriptive statistics.